 - Log on at least ten minutes before the start of class.
 I take roll first thing, so being on time is imperative.
 I also record if you are late or leave early. - You must turn on your video/camera. - In the chat, type "Hi" when you log on and "Bye" at the end of class when you log off.
 I use these to double check attendance. - Please do not log off until I dismiss you.
 I will not hold you past the end of class. - If you have to leave the screen for a minute, type in the chat "brb" for be right back.
 When you return, type "I'm back." - If you have technical problems, let me know right away.
-If your screen freezes or you get knocked off the internet, text me and log back on as soon as you can. - Coffee and snacks are acceptable, but chomping on a full meal is distracting. - It is disrespectful to the class if you are lying in bed during class.
-Sitting okay, but lying there and trying to talk to us in a half-hearted way is not engaged listening and learning. - It is disrespectful to carry on conversations with people in your room while we are focusing on class lectures and discussions.
-You wouldn't do it in class, so you should not do it during our Zoom class. - You should be focusing on the screen or on taking notes.
+If your screen freezes or you get knocked off the internet, text me and log back on as soon as you can. - Coffee and snacks are acceptable, but chomping on a full meal is distracting. - It is disrespectful to carry on conversations with people in your room while we are in class on Zoom. - You should be focusing on the screen or on taking notes.
 It is obvious when you are doing other things that distract you from class. - Please text or email me if you are going to miss class.
 If I do not hear from you, I will email you to check in.
 Your success is important to us.